aantipov/moiva-blog/content/post/2021-02-17-universal-tool.md

 1. a user selects Vue as an npm package.
 2. a user selects Vue as a GitHub repo.

-In the first situation Moiva shows npm related data and charts like npm Downloads.
-In the second situation it doesn't.
+In the first, situation Moiva shows npm-related data and charts like npm Downloads.
+In the second situation, it doesn't.

 But is it fair?
 Most probably a user would expect to see the same set of information in both cases, right?

 Could we still somehow derive information about the npm package from the GitHub repository?
 If yes, then we could show npm data for the selected GitHub repository.

-Turns out we can make use of [Moiva Catalog](https://github.com/aantipov/moiva-catalog) which was built to implement Suggestions mechanism.
+Turns out we can make use of [Moiva Catalog](https://github.com/aantipov/moiva-catalog) which was built to implement the Suggestions mechanism.
 For every listed GitHub repository we can add a name of the npm package if there is one.
 It means we can solve the problem of the reconciliation for items listed in the catalog.
 And I think it's a good enough solution with which we can cover the most popular libraries.

 We just need to take care of some details and edge cases.
-1. If a repository does have an npm package, but that package is just one of the repo's "by-products", then probably it doesn't make sence to show that npm package data when selecting the repository.
-To solve that problem, additional flag `isNpmCoreArtifact` in the catalog can be used to indicate the "role" of the npm package.
+1. If a repository does have an npm package, but that package is just one of the repo's "by-products", then probably it doesn't make sense to show that npm package data when selecting the repository.
+To solve that problem, an additional flag `isNpmCoreArtifact` in the catalog can be used to indicate the "role" of the npm package.
 2. If we successfully derive npm data from the GitHub repository, it means we essentially display the same information for both npm and GitHub and have different URL identifiers for the same page.
 It's not good, especially in terms of SEO.
 So I decided to use npm package's name as a URL identifier in such cases.
 Try load `https://moiva.io/?github=vuejs/vue` url and see what happens ;=)

 ### Data model
 I mentioned just a few of the problems I had to solve.
 There were, of course, many others, like duplication handling, aliases, SEO, etc.

-Most of the problems got a straightforward solution once I implemented a proper Data Model - I came up with a new abstraction called "Library" and provided it with certain properties and behaviour.
+Most of the problems got a straightforward solution once I implemented a proper Data Model - I came up with a new abstraction called "Library" and provided it with certain properties and behavior.

 If you are interested, you can check the [repository's readme](https://github.com/aantipov/moiva/) for more details about the Library concept.